perryrob/oxcart/README.md

 UPDATE 1/6/2016
 ===============
 Compiler dying with internal compiler error.
 Turns out that there is no swap.
-SO I created one on the SAN
+SO I created one on the SD Card

-SWAP=/var/cache
+export SWAP=/mnt/sdcard/swap

 sudo mkdir -p $SWAP
-sudo dd if=/dev/zero of=$SWAP/swapfile bs=1M count=512
+sudo dd if=/dev/zero of=$SWAP/swapfile bs=1M count=1024
 sudo chmod 0600 $SWAP/swapfile
 sudo mkswap $SWAP/swapfile
 sudo swapon $SWAP/swapfile